Kustiq

 For small B2B teams, the picture is clear.
 Apollo and Lusha give you affordable contact data with free tiers to test first.
 Cognism is the play if European data quality matters more than price.
 Clay is unmatched for technical teams that want to orchestrate multiple providers.
 Clearbit is free if you're already on the right HubSpot tier.
 RocketReach keeps contact lookup simple.

-And Kustiq does something none of the others do: AI company profiling plus churn prediction in one tool.
+And Kustiq does something none of the others do: strategic company profiling with SMTP-verified contacts, a 12-factor rule-based churn engine on every profile, and on the Pro tier, Stripe-grounded lifetime-revenue bands plus a calibrated 90-day churn probability for every customer in your connected Stripe account, in one tool.
 If your problem isn't "I need more emails" but rather "I need to actually understand my accounts and stop losing them," that's where we fit.

 Pick two or three tools that match what you actually need.
 Test them with real accounts from your pipeline.
-If company intelligence and churn prediction matter to your team, profile a company free on Kustiq, 3 credits per week, no credit card required.
+If company intelligence and churn prediction matter to your team, profile a company free in 60 seconds, no card.
+3 credits per week on the free tier.
 For contact-heavy workflows, start with Apollo or Lusha.

 Want a deeper side-by-side breakdown?
 See our detailed comparisons: Kustiq vs Clay, Kustiq vs ZoomInfo, Kustiq vs Clearbit, Kustiq vs Apollo.